bchugg/stat-map/bounded scalar concentration.md

 There are two regimes in Bernstein's bound: A sub-Gaussian regime where the tail decays at a [[sub-Gaussian distributions|sub-Gaussian]] rate, and a sub-exponential regime where it decays at a [[sub-exponential distributions|sub-exponential rate]].
 The former occurs when the contribution of $B t/3$ is small relative to $\sigma^2$ so the tail decays as $t^2$.
 When $B t/3$ is large, the bound decays as $t$.
 Therefore, if we have good a priori knowledge of small variance, Bernstein's (and Bennett's) inequality can be a big improvement over Hoeffding, scaling as $t^2/\sigma^2$ instead of $t^2/(nB^2)$.

+This result was first presented by Bernstein in 1927.
+It was not until 1962 that this was [sharpened by Bennett](https://www.tandfonline.com/doi/abs/10.1080/01621459.1962.10482149), which resulted in Bennett's inequality above.

 ## Hoeffding's bound remastered
 It is somewhat of a shame that Hoeffding's name came to be associated with the first bound above, since this is much weaker than the following more general result that he proved in his [famous 1963 paper](https://www.jstor.org/stable/2282952), which recovers both Bennett's and Bernstein's bounds.